spookylukey/django-htmx-patterns/approach.rst

 I also strongly recommend starting from **function based views**, and not class based views.
-There are `many excellent reasons to always use function based views <https://spookylukey.github.io/django-views-the-right-way/>`_, especially when we are talking about views that generating HTML, but if you are doing HTMX there are even more.
+There are `many excellent reasons to always use function based views <https://spookylukey.github.io/django-views-the-right-way/>`_, especially when we are talking about views that are generating HTML, but if you are doing HTMX there are even more.
 To see and extract good HTMX patterns, you need:

 1. To be able see the complete control flow